hectorpefo/prepublication/_posts/2018-08-18-Token-Dollars.md

 Using this code, we find that for 3, 4, 5, 6, and 7 players, the optimal first moves are 5, 7, 4, 4, and 10, and the payoffs for the first player are 21, 17, 12.5, 12.5 and 10, respectively.
 The optimally-played game of 3 players is 5, 9, 8.
 For 3 players playing on a clock, the optimal first move is 7, with a payoff of 31.5.

 For the continous case, we'll see that Ariel and Beatrice continue to profit from occupying numbers 5 and 9, while now Cassandra is indifferent between any location greater than 7 and less than or equal to 8 (because for any such choice, she will claim stacks 7 and 8).
-The reasoning will also serve as a proof that the computational-derived result for the continuous case is correct.
+The reasoning will also serve as a proof that the computationally-derived result for the discrete case is correct.

 Suppose first that Ariel goes below 5.
 Then Beatrice can either choose 9 (to get the 19 payoff), leaving 8, 7, and 6 for Cassandra to pick up (totalling 21) with any chosen number just over 7, or Beatrice can choose a number greater than 8 and less than 9, opening up the 19 payoff to Cassandra while netting only 15 herself, or she can go below 8, opening up 8, 9, and 10 for Cassandra's payoff of 27 while she gets only 13.
 So Beatrice will in fact choose 9, Cassandra will secure 6, 7, and 8, leaving Ariel with a payoff of only 15.